I. GRAINGER STANDARD TERMS AND CONDITIONS

 Grainger may procure product not available through Grainger catalogs or available on grainger.com for a Customer from the manufacturer or other sources ("Sourced Product(s)").
-Sourced Product is priced according to current market conditions on a per order basis, and is shipped F.O.B. origin with freight and handling fee paid by Grainger and charged to Customer.
-A restocking fee may apply for any returned Sourced Product.
+Sourced Product is priced according to current market conditions on a per order basis, and is shipped F.O.B. origin with all freight and handling fees paid by Grainger and charged to Customer.
+All Sourced Product returns are subject to the manufacturer’s return policy and may not be returnable.
+Sourced Products consisting of special-order items may not be returned.
+Please contact Grainger at Customer Care at 1-800-GRAINGER (472-4643) to verify Sourced Product return eligibility before returning any Sourced Product.
+A RGA (Returned Goods Authorization) must be issued by Grainger prior to returning Sourced Product.
+A restocking fee and other charges may apply for any returned Sourced Product.
+Returned Sourced Product must be in new/unused and in original packaging.
+Customer is responsible for return shipping costs for Sourced Products.
 No cancellations, refunds or credits are allowed for Sourced Products sold on a "FINAL SALE" basis.
 THE PRODUCT WARRANTY PROVIDED BY THE MANUFACTURER AND/OR SUPPLIER OF THE SOURCED PRODUCT WILL BE CUSTOMER'S SOLE REMEDY.
 GRAINGER'S LIMITED WARRANTY TERMS INCLUDED IN THESE TERMS AND CONDITIONS DO NOT APPLY TO SOURCED PRODUCTS.

 7. Custom Product.

 Grainger may offer products manufactured or assembled to Customers specifications (“Custom Product(s)”).
 Grainger is not responsible for verifying or confirming the accuracy of specifications provided by Customer to Grainger for Custom Products.
+Custom Product(s) also include items purchased under the Custom Product Center on grainger.com.
 GRAINGER'S LIMITED WARRANTY TERMS INCLUDED IN THESE TERMS AND CONDITIONS DO NOT APPLY TO CUSTOM PRODUCTS.
 THE PRODUCT WARRANTY PROVIDED BY THE MANUFACTURER AND/OR SUPPLIER OF THE CUSTOM PRODUCT WILL BE CUSTOMER'S SOLE REMEDY, AND ALL OTHER WARRANTIES ARE DISCLAIMED UNDER SECTION I.D.3 ABOVE.
 All Custom Products are sold on a “FINAL SALE” basis only, and no cancellations, returns, refunds or credits are allowed.